gitter-lab/Assay2Mol/README.md

 Then, run `python CrossDock/CrossDock_exp.py`.

+For hERG experiment, simply run `python hERG/hERG_exp.py`.
+You can also change the hERG description to other target of interest, to increase molecules' specificity.
+You need to change the prompt accordingly.

 ## Running docking
 We use the same docking process as [TargetDiff](https://github.com/guanjq/targetdiff).
 Please check TargetDiff repo for environment requirement.
 The code in docking/ is copied from TargetDiff and modified for Assay2Mol.